-It’s been over 100 days (yes, really) since the dreaded GDPR deadline and businesses are increasingly being held to account for how they manage personal data.
-Customers are increasingly starting to take notice of their rights in managing and protecting their own personal data too.
+Since the dreaded GDPR deadline hit us last May, businesses are increasingly being held to account for how they manage personal data.
+Customers are also starting to take notice of their rights in managing and protecting their own personal data too.
 GDPR is here to stay, so being able to deal with the impact makes good business sense.

 In particular you need to be prepared if your potential customers ask you to respond to RFPs or take part in other tender processes.
 You will likely start to see an increase in the questions relating to how you manage personal data and keep it secure, what activities and training you have undertaken to be GDPR compliant and how can you demonstrate this.

 Relying on having carried out a review of your customer mailing list and recently updating your privacy notice is simply not enough.
 To understand the scrutiny you could face, here are some questions we have seen in recent procurement exercises:

 - Provide details of the exact technical and organisational measures which ensure your compliance with GDPR for all personal data that you hold.

 - Are all your staff fully trained in GDPR and other relevant data protection legislation?
 Please provide evidence of training content and attendance.